Grand Olympic Auditorium: Closure

 The arena closed its doors in the mid-1980s when promoter Mike Le Bell discontinued his weekly wrestling shows due to low attendance figures when the boom of the professional wrestling era began.
 This was when the wrestling scene shifted from Los Angeles to Dallas' World Class, Minneapolis' AWA, Jim Crockett Promotions Mid-Atlantic/NWA, and Stamford's WWF, now known as the WWE.

 In the early 1980s Golden Voice productions began promoting Punk Rock concerts at the Olympic Auditorium.
-Some the biggest names in the punk scene, Public Image, Black Flag, Circle Jerks, U.K.Subs, Discharge, to name a few.
-If you were a Punk Rocker in Los Angeles during the 1980s, you most likely went to a show at the Olympic Auditorium.
+Notable punk acts that performed there include Public Image, Black Flag, Circle Jerks, U.K.Subs, and Discharge.